Hendrixer/fullstack-app-v2/README.md

 You'll need to have a few things

-- a Psql server running
+- a Psql DB server running
 - create a `.env` file and add the following

 ```env